discord-openapi-clients/go/docs/ApplicationCommandPatchRequestPartial.md

 `func (o *ApplicationCommandPatchRequestPartial) UnsetDmPermission()`

 UnsetDmPermission ensures that no value is present for DmPermission, not even an explicit nil
+### GetContexts

+`func (o *ApplicationCommandPatchRequestPartial) GetContexts() []InteractionContextType`

+GetContexts returns the Contexts field if non-nil, zero value otherwise.

+### GetContextsOk

+`func (o *ApplicationCommandPatchRequestPartial) GetContextsOk() (*[]InteractionContextType, bool)`

+GetContextsOk returns a tuple with the Contexts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContexts

+`func (o *ApplicationCommandPatchRequestPartial) SetContexts(v []InteractionContextType)`

+SetContexts sets Contexts field to given value.

+### HasContexts

+`func (o *ApplicationCommandPatchRequestPartial) HasContexts() bool`

+HasContexts returns a boolean if a field has been set.

+### SetContextsNil

+`func (o *ApplicationCommandPatchRequestPartial) SetContextsNil(b bool)`

+ SetContextsNil sets the value for Contexts to be an explicit nil

+### UnsetContexts
+`func (o *ApplicationCommandPatchRequestPartial) UnsetContexts()`

+UnsetContexts ensures that no value is present for Contexts, not even an explicit nil
+### GetIntegrationTypes

+`func (o *ApplicationCommandPatchRequestPartial) GetIntegrationTypes() []ApplicationIntegrationType`

+GetIntegrationTypes returns the IntegrationTypes field if non-nil, zero value otherwise.

+### GetIntegrationTypesOk

+`func (o *ApplicationCommandPatchRequestPartial) GetIntegrationTypesOk() (*[]ApplicationIntegrationType, bool)`

+GetIntegrationTypesOk returns a tuple with the IntegrationTypes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIntegrationTypes

+`func (o *ApplicationCommandPatchRequestPartial) SetIntegrationTypes(v []ApplicationIntegrationType)`

+SetIntegrationTypes sets IntegrationTypes field to given value.

+### HasIntegrationTypes

+`func (o *ApplicationCommandPatchRequestPartial) HasIntegrationTypes() bool`

+HasIntegrationTypes returns a boolean if a field has been set.

+### SetIntegrationTypesNil

+`func (o *ApplicationCommandPatchRequestPartial) SetIntegrationTypesNil(b bool)`

+ SetIntegrationTypesNil sets the value for IntegrationTypes to be an explicit nil

+### UnsetIntegrationTypes
+`func (o *ApplicationCommandPatchRequestPartial) UnsetIntegrationTypes()`

+UnsetIntegrationTypes ensures that no value is present for IntegrationTypes, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)